bagherig/meetup-analysis/README.md

 1. All errors and exceptions were logged to `Stackdrive Logging`.
 Each log was assigned a [severity](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#logseverity), which represents the seriousness of the error.
 2. All API calls were reattempted on failure using [Truncated exponential backoff](https://cloud.google.com/storage/docs/exponential-backoff).
 3. A Stackdriver `log export` was responsible for storing all errors and exceptions with a severity greater than **`ERROR`** in a GCS bucket.
-Below is the code used for the `log export`.
+Below is the code used for the `log export`:
 ```python
 resource.type="cloud_function" OR resource.type="global"
 severity >= ERROR
 ```

-4. A Stackdriver `log export` was responsible for sending all errors and exceptions with a severity greater than **`ERROR`** to a `Pub/Sub`, which in turn triggered the Google Cloud Function, `report_slack`.
-Additionally,  Below is the code used for the `log export`.
+4. A Stackdriver `log export` was responsible for sending all errors and exceptions with a severity greater than **`ERROR`** to a `Pub/Sub`, which in turn notified Slack by triggering the Cloud Function, `report_slack`.
+Additionally, the `Pub/Sub` was notified of a logger with the `logName` `projects/meetup-analysis/logs/Script-Monitor`, which sent a log every 6 hours, to ensure that the script was running (In case the script stopped working for an unknown reason without logging the error).
+Below is the code used for the `log export`:
 ```python
 resource.type="cloud_function" OR resource.type="global"
 severity >= ERROR OR logName="projects/meetup-analysis/logs/Script-Monitor"```